kirull1/videocloud/memory-bank/activeContext.md

 | Product       | User experience refinement    | Video features prioritization |

 ## Notes
+- Channel page implementation has been standardized by removing test/debug versions
+- Router configuration has been simplified by removing unnecessary routes
 - Comment system has been enhanced with improved user experience, better error handling, and visual feedback
 - User profile management system is now fully implemented with proper validation and error handling
 - Custom avatar upload functionality is now fixed and working correctly
 - Frontend has been enhanced with animations, better loading states, and improved error handling
 - Unit and E2E tests have been added for authentication and profile features
+- Authentication validation system is now implemented with comprehensive token validation
+- Automatic logout on invalid authentication ensures users are always in a valid state
+- Cookie clearing on logout prevents stale authentication data from persisting
+- All API calls now use centralized authentication utilities for consistent behavior
+- Video upload and processing system is now fully implemented with real-time progress tracking
+- Video processing pipeline is now working with transcoding to different formats and qualities
+- Video player has been enhanced with adaptive streaming and quality selection
-- Next focus should be on video management features
+- Next focus should be on content organization and discovery features
 - Need to implement proper security measures for video content
-- Need to set up infrastructure for video storage and delivery
+- Need to optimize infrastructure for video storage and delivery